-Improper water drainage – At times, historic buildings are built on old creek beds or new flood plains.
+Improper water drainage – At times, historic buildings are built on old creek beds or new floodplains.
 Construction on adjacent properties or parking lots may have altered the flow of water toward the property.
-Over time, even weather patterns may require installation of better interior and exterior water drainage systems to prevent foundation damage.
+Over time, even weather patterns may require the installation of improved interior and exterior water drainage systems to prevent foundation damage.

-Foundation materials – Many older foundations are built from bricks or stones with mortar that deteriorates over time or develop cracks allowing water to leak and damage the foundation.
+Foundation materials – Many older foundations are built from bricks or stones with mortar that deteriorates over time or develops cracks allowing water to leak and damage the foundation.

 Dirt floors – Often older foundations have dirt floors that are more likely to allow water to enter the basement and cause further damage to the foundation.

-Historic properties, like all properties, often display classic signs of foundation failure:
+Historic properties, like all buildings, often display classic signs of foundation failure:

-Because historic buildings may be somewhat fragile and have historical value, it is particularly important that you hire a foundation contractor with an established record working on historic buildings.
+Because historic buildings may be somewhat fragile and have historical value, you must hire a foundation contractor with an established record working on historic buildings.